Infinite dimensional sequential compactness: Sequential compactness based on barriers: Barriers and fronts

-For example, if $\cB$ is the Schreier barrier and $\cC$ is any uniform barrier defined such that $\rho_{T(\cC)}(\{n\})=f(n)$ for an increasing function $f\in\w^\w$ that is strictly bigger that the identity, then $\cC\nleq\cB$.
-Notice that any uniform barrier $\cB$ of rank $\w$ is completely determined by a function $f\in\w^\w$ that encodes the ranks of the first level on $T(\cB)$.
-A more complex but naturally defined coding of the ranks of the successors of any element $s\in T(\cB)$ also determines completely the structure of any barrier $\cB$.

 We will see now that this function is the only obstruction and that, if one is willing to compress some finite intervals of $\omega$ into points, we can define a weaker relation between barriers that depends only on their ranks and extends $\leq$.
-This will allow us to prove that some properties of the barriers of rank $\alpha$ depend only on their behaviour in a single uniform barrier of the same rank (see for example Corollary \ref{alphasequentiallyequivalence}).
+This will allow us to prove, in some cases, that a property of barriers holds for all barriers of a given rank $\alpha$ (in particular a space being ``$\cB$-sequentially compact'') if and only if it holds for some single uniform barrier of the same rank (e.g., Corollary \ref{alphasequentiallyequivalence}).